 Honda CR-V SUV - Practicality & boot space

-The Honda CR-V now offers the choice of five or seven seats and the boot is still huge
+The Honda CR-V now doesn’t offer a third row of seats and its boot is smaller

-The CR-V has always been among the most practical cars in the medium-sized SUV class, and while there's little change here, the boot has actually shrunk slightly in the latest version.
+The CR-V has always been among the most practical cars in the medium-sized SUV class, and while there's little change here, the boot has actually shrunk in the latest version because of its hybrid technology.
 Still, the CR-V is unquestionably a spacious five or seven-seater with more room than most are ever likely to need.